web2solutions/dhxMVP/README.md

 Please install it.
 Check the doc at [Git-LFS repo at Github](https://github.com/github/git-lfs)

-## Testing the application

-    $ gulp test

-## Run JSHint to check the code and look for error and bad pratices

-    $ gulp jshint

-## Creating minified version of the javascript files (necessary to put changes on production)

-    $ Gulp dist

-## Build a distribution

-    $ Gulp build

 ## How to use the boilerplate to get my application done?

 ### Setup development env